marleyschneiderr/computer-science-wizard/gist-template.md

 ### Bracket Expressions

 There are three bracket expressions throughout the matching an email regex.

+Example: `[0-9]` is a strong example of a bracket expression.
+This character type corresponds to any single digit from 0 to 9.
+For example, the regular expression `/[0-9]+/` would match any sequence or input of one or more numbers, such as 456 or 9, but not 1a2e4r.

 1) `[a-z0-9_\.-]+`: This character class matches one or more lowercase letters, numerals, underscores, dots (periods), or dashes in the email address before the @ sign.
 The + sign after the bracket expression means that there must be at least one character in this character class.